June-Skeeter/Police_Involved_Deaths_Canada/Content/Flaws.md

 ---
 layout: default
 title: Flaws in the Data
-nav_order: 4
+nav_order: 3
 ---

-# The CBC Dataset is Highly Flawed.
+# The CBC Dataset is Highly Flawed

 1) The CBC has not: disclosed the specifics of their methodology, defined what qualifies as a police killing or a police-involved death, or provided sources for their data.